-Dr. Rubin is a leading expert in a minimally invasive approach to hip replacement called the direct anterior approach (DAA) which provides patients with a smoother surgery and earlier recovery.
+Dr. Rubin is a leading expert in a minimally invasive approach to hip replacement called the direct anterior approach (DAA) which provides patients with a smoother surgery and more rapid early recovery.
 He was one of the few physicians in the United States to learn the DAA directly during a yearlong fellowship with Kristaps J. Keggi, MD, professor emeritus of orthopaedics and rehabilitation at Yale School of Medicine.
 Dr. Keggi pioneered the anterior hip approach at Yale in the 1970s, when it was considered revolutionary.

 The DAA has significant advantages for patients over traditional total hip replacement.
-The traditional procedure requires a large incision along the side or back of the hip, and involves cutting through or detaching muscles and tissues.
+The traditional procedure requires a large incision along the side or back of the hip and involves cutting through or detaching muscles and tissues.
 With the far less invasive DAA, the surgeon makes a small incision on the front of the hip, moves muscles and tendons out of the way, and then returns them to their proper place once the new hip implants have been put in place.

 In 2016, he and Dr. Keggi published the world’s first comprehensive book on anterior hip surgery, called “The Direct Anterior Approach to Hip Reconstruction.”
-The book is considered to be the definitive reference used by surgeons around the world.
-In addition to performing hip and knee surgery for Yale Medicine patients, Dr. Rubin educates and trains residents, fellows and other practicing surgeons in use of the technique.
+The book is considered to be the definitive reference used by surgeons around the world; a second edition is planned for release in 2021.
+Dr. Rubin has also recently published two patient-facing education books on hip replacement and knee replacement, entitled, “Experts Answer Your Questions.”